+If you live in the UK or visit for a few days you soon realise how important knowing weather vocabulary can be.
+British people love talking about the weather, usually because it’s so bad!
 You can get away with the basic rainy, sunny and cloudy.
 But they will soon become boring, especially when it’s always raining.
 We are not going to give you a list of vocabulary (you can find that in your Callan book), but we are going to give you some tips to make your weather talk a bit easier.

 The grammarTo talk about the weather you need only very basic grammar.
+There are 3 options:

 The vocabularyTo a student it seems like there are thousands of weather words, but there’s a few tricks to learn them:

 - Group them by weather pattern: for example chilly, cool, freezing, low temperature, below zero… all have to do with cold weather.